brob/bryanlrobinson.com/src/blog/2018-04-30-how-to-css-after-elements-for-background-overlays.md

 featuredImg: /images/overlay-finished.jpg
 featuredLarge: true
 baseLayout: container--right
-description: Use &#58;after elements to create the simplest HTML possible to render useful and fun overlays on top of background images.
+description: Use :after elements to create the simplest HTML possible to render useful and fun overlays on top of background images.
 Then extend them with blend-modes!
 grid-size: large
 updated: 05 March, 2019
 adSpace: